 As long as there’s decent Internet connection and you can legally enter the country for a reasonable amount of time, you can go anywhere that piques your interest.
 Entering on a tourist visa usually limits them to a three-month stay and then they move on.
 Websites such as Nomad List have an extensive database of cities and countries, complete with data on Internet speed, visa regulations, and rental housing prices.
 Everyone’s preferences differ; some want the tropical climates of Jeju or Bali, while others want an affordable urban experience in Tbilisi or Kyiv.

 Finding a place to stay as a digital nomad is easier than ever before.
-If you’re looking at countries with a lower cost of living, you’ll probably find great value in the homes available on Airbnb as opposed to the more old-fashioned ways of finding a place to live.
+If you’re looking at countries with a lower cost of living, you’ll probably find better value in the homes available on Airbnb; finding a flat the old-fashioned way might be costly or just a huge headache.
 In the more well-established digital nomad hotspots, you’ll find plenty of co-living spaces; while the cost of entry for co-living is high, you’ll get a chance to live in a shared, serviced accommodation with areas to work all under the same roof.